open-sudo/rosa-idp/README.md

 ### AWS Secret Manager
 Credentials used in your cluster are all kept in <a href="https://aws.amazon.com/secretsmanager">AWS Secret Manager</a>.
-Login into this secret manager, and validate that you can see an entry called: rosa-cloudwatch-metrics-credentials.
+Login into this secret manager, and validate that you can see an entry called: rosa-cloudwatch-metrics-credentials-${CLUSTER_NAME}.
 Retrieve its value and apply a <a href="https://www.base64decode.org/">base64 decoder</a> to it.
 The result should be of the form:
 ````{verbatim}
 [AmazonCloudWatchAgent]
 aws_access_key_id = AKIAIOSFODNN7EXAMPLE